-Or who tends a flock and does not drink milk from it?
+Or who shepherds a flock and does not drink from the milk of the flock (ULT)

 Paul uses a question to emphasize that he knows the Corinthians agree with what he is saying.
-AT: "We all know that those who tend flocks get their drink from the flocks."
+Alternate translation: "We all know that those who tend flocks get their drink from the flocks."
 (See: Rhetorical Question)